Ju-On/Offensive-Security/Attacking Active Directory: Initial Attack Vectors.md

 ## 🚩 Gaining Shell Access

 ### Metasploit module using psexec
+[prior to completing this secion, we will need to conduct another SMB relay attack using impacket-ntlmrelayx without any swithces.
+Capture the NT and LM hashes with the specific users captured.
+When these are obtained we can then direct them into the MSF modules or manual exploits]

 ### Manual mode using psexec.py

 ### Other Remote command execution tools in Windows environments to attempt if one does not work.